jybaek/llm-with-slack/README.md

 The API documentation can be found at `http://localhost:8000/docs` once the Docker container is running.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache license.
 See [LICENSE](license) for more information.